Hello Planning Mashers!

 - With the color pen

 Choose a pen with a lighter color and one with a darker color.
-Put some ink from a darker pen to the blending palette.
+Put some ink from a darker pen into the blending palette.
 Then pick up that dark color with your lighter color pen.

 Once you start writing or drawing you’ll see the colors blending from darker to lighter.